3. API: AqQueue Class

 This read-only property is the DbObject Class corresponding to the payload type specified when the queue was created.

-This is defined only if payloadType has the value oracledb.DB_TYPE_OBJECT.
+This is defined only if the payloadType property has the value oracledb.DB_TYPE_OBJECT.

 aqQueue.payloadTypeName